 Heidi Berkovitz is an educator, clinical herbalist, medicine maker, and wildcrafter with a passion for nature, the healing arts, and a commitment to building community.

-She received her formal herbal training from One World Healing Arts Institute), AB Tech's BioNetwork, and the Appalachia School of Holistic Herbalism.
+She received her formal herbal training from One World Healing Arts Institute, AB Tech's BioNetwork, and the Appalachia School of Holistic Herbalism.
 She has taken several intensive workshops and classes with a variety of herbalists, including Matthew Wood, Feather Jones, Doug Simons, Darcey Blue, Rosemary Gladstar, Dr. James Duke, Lisa Ganora, David Winston, and many others.
-Heidi's primary herb teacher was Mimi Hernandez, now the Executive Director of the American Herbalist Guild.
+Heidi's primary herb teacher was Mimi Hernandez, former Executive Director of the American Herbalist Guild.

-Heidi received her BA in Education, with a concentration in Environmental Education from Warren Wilson College, her certification in Massage and Hydrotherapy from Educating Hands School of Massage, and has been working towards an MS in Therapeutic Herbalism from the Maryland University of Integrative Health, formerly known as Tai Sophia.
+Heidi received her BA in Education, with a concentration in Environmental Education from Warren Wilson College, and a certification in Massage and Hydrotherapy from Educating Hands School of Massage.

-Heidi Berkovitz offers herbal consultations, classes in herbal medicine and natural health, and custom made herbal formulas.
+Heidi 0ffers custom made herbal formulas, classes in herbal medicine and natural health, and herbal consultations.

-Heidi loves cooking, creating art, live music, connecting people, entertaining, theme parties, stargazing, hiking, swimming, eating, exploring, road trips, and learning.
+Heidi loves cooking, creating art, listening to music and podcasts, playing music, reading, stargazing, hiking, eating, exploring, road trips, and learning.
 She currently resides in the beautiful mountains of western North Carolina.

-Rest assured, all available herbs are chosen from quality sources, grown sustainably, or wildcrafted by Heidi herself!
-All products
+Rest assured, all available herbs are chosen from quality sources, grown sustainably, or wildcrafted by Heidi herself and select, trusted herbal and plant people!
+All products are Made with Love!

 Whether you choose to take classes or consultations, all information has been researched and cross referenced for quality assurance.